peterradv/Well-Influence-Analysis/README.md

 # Well Influence Analysis

-### This simulation study is intended as a proof of concept for well influence analysis (WIA), a computationally efficient method for ranking the wells of groundwater monitoring networks by their influence on contaminant concentration estimates in regression-like statistical models.
+### This simulation study is intended as a proof of concept for well influence analysis (WIA), a computationally efficient method for ranking the wells of groundwater monitoring networks by their influence on the fitted contaminant concentration surface of regression-based statistical models.

-WIA is used to order the list of monitoring wells in the 'well redundancy analysis' feature of GWSDAT (https://github.com/WayneGitShell/GWSDAT).
+WIA is used to order the list of monitoring wells in the 'well redundancy analysis' feature of the open-source software Groundwater Spatiotemporal Data Analysis Tool (GWSDAT; https://github.com/WayneGitShell/GWSDAT).

 ## GWSDAT spatiotemporal smoother

+Statistical modelling is commonly used on groundwater quality monitoring data to analyse the behaviour of contaminants in space and time.
+The conventional approach to groundwater contamination data is to use spatial statistical models for individual sampling events.
+However, McLean et al. (2019; https://doi.org/10.1016/j.scitotenv.2018.10.231) demonstrated that a spatiotemporal model, which borrows strength across time, is more efficient and can achieve the same performance with much smaller sample sizes.

+The spatiotemporal solute concentration smoother in GWSDAT uses a non-parametric regression technique known as Penalised Splines (P-splines), developed by Eilers & Marx (1992; https://doi.org/10.1214/ss/1038425655).
+For a detailed description of the GWSDAt spatiotemporal solute concentration smoother see https://github.com/WayneGitShell/GWSDAT_User_Manual and https://doi.org/10.1002/env.2347.
+A common feature of regression models is the use of the projection or hat matrix, which maps the vector of response values to the vector of fitted values.
+The diagonal elements of the hat matrix describe the influence of each response on the corresponding fitted value.

 ## Well redundancy analysis

+Collecting and analysing samples from groundwater monitoring wells is costly, time-intensive and incures health and safety risks.
+Therefore, minimising the number of sampling locations whilst maintaining adequate spatial monitoring coverage is of great importance.
+Fewer wells are often sufficient for supporting robust models.
+A natural approach to reducing the number of monitoring wells in a network is comparing a model fitted to the complete data set to a model fitted to a reduced data set from which all observations of a single well have been removed.
+If the ommission of the well does not cause significant changes to the solute concentration estimates, the well can be ignored, since it provides redundant data.
+The process can be repeated for all wells and their influence on solute concentrations can be quantified and recorded.
+This approach is a form of leave-one-out cross validation, and it allows for a ranking of the wells based on their influence.
+However, it also requires fitting a large number of models (equal to the number of wells in the network).
+Moreover, only one well can be dropped at a time based on the ranking.
+For each subsequent well removal the whole process has to be repeated, since the influences of wells are expected to change.
+This means that the computational cost increases linearly with the number of monitoring wells in the network and with the number of dropped wells.
+This makes this approach computationally infeasible.

 ## Statistical influence analysis